docker/docs/content/security/for-admins/provisioning/group-mapping.md

 - /security/for-admins/group-mapping/
 ---

 With directory group-to-team provisioning from your IdP, user updates will automatically sync with your Docker organizations and teams.
+You can use group mapping once you have configured [single sign-on (SSO)](../single-sign-on/_index.md).

 > **Tip**
 >